-We’re a fan of adding Elemis Aching Muscle Super Soak (*) to ours.
+I’m a fan of adding Elemis Aching Muscle Super Soak* to mine.
 It’s packed with therapeutic birch, juniper, clove, alpine lavender, wild thyme and chamomile to soothe overworked, tired and aching muscles.

 4. Groom Yourself

 If you’re feeling rather “bleurgh” and want a quick fix, get out your razor/waxing strips/tweezers and prepare to shave/wax/pluck yourself to perfection.

 Even if you’ve got nowhere to be, grooming maintenance is an essential part of womanhood.
 Therefore, taking some time to transform yourself into a baby seal somehow makes you feel better if you’re not having the best day.

 5. Wear Your Comfiest Clothes